 Happy New Year, and welcome to the start of a new blog series!
 Like last year’s series (which addressed common questions consumers have about food and agriculture), this series also deals with agricultural literacy.
 We’ve written before about the problem of agricultural illiteracy, as you might recall.
 But this year, we’re going to zoom in on some specific challenges to agricultural literacy and ways to overcome them.

-You’ll get some practical tips and strategies for addressing different barriers.
+You’ll get some practical tips and strategies for addressing different challenges.
 You might even get inspired to come up with your own ideas.

 Defining Some Terms

 What is agricultural illiteracy, then?
 It’s a common condition in America, unfortunately.
-Agricultural illiteracy means that a person doesn’t understand how the ag industry work.
-They don’t know how crops grow, don’t see the connections between grocery store products and farms, don’t understand the technology farmers use.
+Agricultural illiteracy means that a person doesn’t understand how the ag industry works.
+They don’t know how crops grow, don’t see the connection between grocery stores and farms, don’t understand the technology farmers use.
 Sometimes this can mean not knowing some pretty basic facts.
 A survey of elementary school students in California, for instance, found that only 22% knew that pickles come from cucumbers.

 A Road Map for the Series